 Soft armor is made up of many layers of aramid.
 Kevlar is the best-known brand.

-Additional things to consider are the fact that soft body armor can be used to defend against slashing knife attacks but not penetrating/ stabbing attacks.
+Additional things to consider are the fact that soft armor can be used to defend against slashing knife attacks but not penetrating/stabbing attacks.

 |Body Armor Level||Effective Against These Calibers|